DenseFutureBen/densefuture.github.io/README.md

-Dense Future is a project to allow cities to become dense and productive, founded by by Ben Schiendelman (@benschie).
+Dense Future is a project to allow cities to become dense and productive, founded by by Ben Schiendelman.

+ben@densefuture.com
+@benschie